Support and guidance for local authorities developing heat networks.

 Local authorities supported by HNDU

-Local authorities supported by the Heat Networks Delivery Unit in rounds 1-6:
+A map and list of the local authorities supported by the Heat Networks Delivery Unit in rounds 1-9:

 Related publications and tools